 In general, cocoa is considered to be a rich source of antioxidants and flavonoids, which may impart anti-aging properties as well as cardiovascular health benefits.

-We met with the team at Akademi bar, Katamama hotel in Bali and learned more about use of chocolate in cocktail recipe, see it for yourself in recipe bellow.
+We met with the team at Akademi bar, Katamama hotel in Bali and learned more about use of chocolate in a cocktail recipe, see it for yourself in recipe below.

 Cocktail Recipe – Xocolatlātl

 30ml Chocolate and Vanilla Tequila

 1 Egg yolk

 30ml Unfiltered Dark Wheat Beer and Vanilla reduction

 All ingredients are shaken together then poured over large rocks of ice and garnished.